USEPA/TADAShiny/README.md

 This repository also has devcontainers to allow it to run in GitHub codespaces.
 To use those:
 - Fork the repository to your account
 - In the "Code" button on the upper right of your browser, within the Codespaces tab click on the three dots and choose "New with Options", then you will have the choices:
-    - R Studio Server (the default useful for coding)
+    - R Studio Server (the default useful for coding; you should set the RSTUDIO_PASSWORD with this option)
     - Shiny apps for demos (useful for training or demoing)
 - To stop or delete your codespace when you are done: go to [GitHub Codespaces](https://github.com/codespaces)